 Initial Value Theorem is one of the basic properties of Laplace transform.
 It was given by prominent French Mathematical Physicist Pierre Simon Marquis De Laplace.
 He made crucial contributions in the area of planetary motion by applying Newton’s theory of Gravitation.
 His work regarding the theory of probability and statistics is considered pioneering and this influenced a whole new generation of Mathematician.
 Laplace is one among the 72 people to have their name engraved on the Eiffel Tower.

-Initial value theorem and Final value theorem are together called as Limiting Theorems.
+Initial value theorem and Final value theorem are together called the Limiting Theorems.
 Initial value theorem is often referred as IVT.
 It will enable us to find the initial value at time t = (0+) for a given transformed function (laplace) without enabling us work harder to find f(t) which is a tedious process in such case.

 Conditions for the existence of Initial value theorem